-CEDR Aviation Adjudication uses a 'documents only' process, offering a simple, inexpensive and swift method of settling disputes by the appointment of an independent professional adjudicator to examine the facts and give a ruling.
+CEDR's Aviation Adjudication scheme uses a 'documents only' process, offering a simple, inexpensive and swift method of settling disputes by the appointment of an independent professional adjudicator to examine the facts and give a ruling.

-Is it mandatory to use CEDR Aviation Adjudication?
+Is it mandatory to use the scheme?

-No, you do not have to use CEDR Aviation Adjudication if you do not wish to do so.
+No, you do not have to use the scheme if you do not wish to do so.
 You remain free to refer your dispute to court.
-However, in all likelihood using CEDR Aviation Adjudication will be easier, cheaper and considerably quicker than going to court.
+However, in all likelihood using CEDR will be easier, cheaper and considerably quicker than going to court.